 The Channel Width subfield to(#12186) the maximum operating channel width that the STA will use for an HE TB PPDU sent in response to a Trigger frame or frame carrying a TRS Control subfield(#13136).

-If a HE non-AP STA has received the OM Control UL MU Data Disable RX Support field in the HE Capabilities element set to 1, then the HE non-AP STA, acting as an OMI initiator, may set the UL MU Disable subfield to 0 and the UL MU Data Disable subfield to 1 to indicate that transmission of Data frames suspended but transmission of Control frames and QoS Null frames in HE TB PPDUs in response to a Basic Trigger frame or a frame with TRS Control subfield present is not suspended. (
+If a HE non-AP STA has received the OM Control UL MU Data Disable RX Support field in the HE Capabilities element set to 1, then the HE non-AP STA, acting as an OMI initiator, may set the UL MU Disable subfield to 0 and the UL MU Data Disable subfield to 1 to indicate that the HE STA does not respond to BFRP Trigger frames at 2.4G and transmission of all frame types, except Acknowledgement and BA frames are suspended in response to a Basic Trigger frame or a frame with TRS Control subfield present.
+The HE STA responds to BFRP Trigger frames at 5G. (#17031, #17033)

-only UL MU data transmission is suspended but UL MU control response transmissions in response to a Basic Trigger frame or a frame with TRS Control subfield present is not suspended (see 27.5.3 (UL MU operation) except only Ack or BlockAck frame transmission is allowed).
+NOTE – The UL MU Data Disable subfield does not control the use of other than BFRP and Basic Trigger frame types, i.e. MU-BAR, MU-RTS, BSRP, GCR MU-BAR, BQRP, and NFRP Trigger frames. (#17031, #17033)

 An OMI initiator shall set the UL MU Disable subfield to 0 and the UL MU Data Disable subfield to 0 to indicate resumption or continuation of participation in all triggered UL MU operations.

 If an HE AP has set the OM Control UL MU Data Disable RX Support field in the HE Capabilities element it transmits to 0, an associated STA shall not set the UL MU Data Disable subfield in the OM Control field to 1.